Xunnamius/black-flag/docs/modules/index.md

-This function is suitable for a CLI entry point since it will **never throw or reject no matter what.** Instead, when an error is caught, `process.exitCode` is set to the appropriate value and `undefined` is returned.
+This function is suitable for a CLI entry point since it will **never throw or reject no matter what.** Instead, when an error is caught, `process.exitCode` is set to the appropriate value and `NullArguments` is returned.

 #### Type parameters